sinarueeger/ISLR-exercises/README.md

 # ISLR-exercises

-Exercises from the book: [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
+Exercises from the book: [Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) solved in a non perfectionist way.